mohitpai/journey-optimizer.en/help/using/offers/api-reference/activities-api/activities/activities-list.md

 ---
 # List decisions {#list-decisions}

-A decision (previously known as offer activity) contains the logic that informs the selection of an offer.
+A decision contains the logic that informs the selection of an offer.

 You can view a list of all decisions within a container by performing a single GET request to the [!DNL Offer Library] API.